rune/rune/docs/blog/2024-07-11-web-game-performance-optimization.md

 * Just always run at 30fps - make the game feel right there and accept that on higher end devices you’re just saving them a lot of battery!
 * Detect when the game is running at less than your target FPS and step it down.
 This is slightly harder to do because you don’t want tiny peaks and troughs of performance to impact the stepping.

-One nice thing about the model Dusk uses is that since the logic is always at a fixed framerate independent of rendering, changing the framerate is often very easy.
+One nice thing about the model Rune uses is that since the logic is always at a fixed framerate independent of rendering, changing the framerate is often very easy.

 # Collision Detection and Physics